 Bigodi Wetlands Finely Woven Spiderwebs

-Signs of life were everywhere on our walk through the Bigodi Swamp.
+Signs of life were everywhere on our walk through Uganda's Bigodi Swamp.
 We saw some amazing spiderwebs (but fortunately didn't have any run-ins with the spiders themselves).

 Monkeying Around in Western Uganda

-Rogers was not only great at spotting birds, he also had a knack for finding monkeys.
+Rodgers was not only great at spotting birds, he also had a knack for finding monkeys.
 We spotted grey-cheeked mangabeys feeding in the trees.
-Rogers and his eagle-eye also spotted black and white colobus monkeys in the distance.
+Rodgers and his eagle-eye also spotted black and white colobus monkeys in the distance.